tupleblog/tupleblog.github.io/README.md

 # TupleBlog

-Repository for [TupleBlog](http://tupleblog.github.io) (in Thai) based on [Jekyll](http://jekyllrb.com/) [HPSTR](https://github.com/mmistakes/hpstr-jekyll-theme) theme.
+Repository for [tupleBlog](http://tupleblog.github.io) (in Thai) based on [Jekyll](http://jekyllrb.com/) [HPSTR](https://github.com/mmistakes/hpstr-jekyll-theme) theme.

-### Want to write blogs with us?

-- If you want to be a member on Github repository, ask [Titipat](https://twitter.com/titipat_a) or [Tulakan](http://twitter.com/tulakann).
-We can add you to the repository
-- Alternative is to create pull request by fork this repository

-### Make a contribution
+### Running the blog locally

+First, go to `_config.yml` then change line 9 for running locally.
+Then, change directory to the repository then do the following

+  1. Download `ruby` using [Homebrew](https://brew.sh/) for Mac.
+For Windows, download **RubyInstaller** and **DEVELOPMENT KIT** regarding your OS architecture from [here](https://rubyinstaller.org/downloads/).
+  For **RubyInstaller**, just double click and done.
+For **DEVELOPMENT KIT**, please follows [its instruction](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit).
+  2. Update Ruby Gems to latest version `gem update --system` (see [this post](http://guides.rubygems.org/ssl-certificate-update/#installing-using-update-packages) for Windows).
+  If updating failed try running `gem update --system`.
+  3. `gem install bundler`
+  4. `bundle install` (For Windows, run `cmd` as Administrator)
+  5. `bundle exec jekyll serve` to serve the site in port 4000.
+You can also run with drafts using `bundle exec jekyll serve --drafts`

+### Contribution by Pull Request

-- Add your profile to `_data/authors.yml` file which has some fields such as `name`, `web`, `email`, `twitter`, `avatar`. `avatar` is for blogger image where you can provide an image file name that you can add to the folder `images`
+- Add your profile to `_data/authors.yml` file.
+You can put your avatar image in `images/avatar` folder

-- All posts on the website are all located in `_posts` folder where the post name format is `yyyy-mm-dd-post-name.md` (`.md` stands for markdown).
+- All posts on the website are all located in `_posts` folder where the post name format is `yyyy-mm-dd-post-name.md`.
 Jekyll uses [markdown](https://guides.github.com/features/mastering-markdown/) format for the post which can be easily written.
 We can provide header of each post (markdown file) as

 ```markdown
 ---